nmcarpentries/2021-11-15-unm-online/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to members of the UNM Health Sciences Center.
+    This workshop is open to UNM Health Sciences Center personnel involved in research including faculty, students, and staff.
   For the purposes of NM EPSCoR reporting, attendees are asked to register at <a href="https://www.nmepscor.org/form/data-carpentry-registration-hsc">https://www.nmepscor.org/form/data-carpentry-registration-hsc</a>.
+  Registrations are capped at <strong>20</strong> people.
   Please forward questions to the workshop organizers at any of the provided the email addresses.
 </p>